conda/conda/docs/source/intro.rst

 .. _meta_package:

 -------------
-Meta Pacakges
+Meta Packages
 -------------
 ``conda`` also provides the notion of **meta-packages**.
 A meta-package is an Anaconda package that contains a list of explicit packages to install without any further dependency checking.
-When installing a meta-package, its listed packages override and will replace any existing package versions that may already be installed in an anaconda environment.
-When creating, upgrading, or installing into environments, only one meta-package may be specified, and no additional packages my be specified.
+When installing a meta-package, its listed packages override and will replace any existing package versions that may already be installed in an Anaconda environment.
+When creating, upgrading, or installing into environments, only one meta-package may be specified, and no additional packages may be specified.

 .. _directory_structure: